netxms/netxms-doc/admin/agent-management.rst

 Server access levels
 --------------------

-Depending on how server's IP address (or domain) is added to in nxagentd.conf, it will have different access level.
+Depending on how server's IP address (or domain name) is added to in nxagentd.conf, it will have different access level.
 It is preferred to use MasterServers.
 There are 3 levels of access for an agent: